-NIH Data Access Committee (DAC): National Institute of Neurological Disorders and Stroke
+NIH Data Access Committee (DAC): NCI DAC

-Important Contacts: ninds-dac@mail.nih.gov; zhangr@mail.nih.gov; GDS@mail.nih.gov
+Important Contacts: NCIDAC@mail.nih.gov; GDS@mail.nih.gov

 In the event of a data management incident, within 24 hours, please contact emails above.

 INSTRUCTIONS: This study has not provided a suggested acknowledgement statement.
 However, Approved Users are expected to acknowledge the Submitting Investigator(s) who submitted data from the original study to Acknowledgement Statement: an NIH-designated data repository, the primary funding organization that supported the Submitting Investigator(s), and the NIH-designated data repository (e.g., dbGaP).
 The acknowledgment statement should include the dbGaP accession number to the specific version of the dataset(s) analyzed.